Why the usual criticisms don't apply to the exhaustive statistical framework of Warren Buffett's mentor, Benjamin Graham.

 Value Investing is therefore essentially a highly statistical exercise that requires a strong capacity — or the right tools — for working with numbers; especially using data that is standardized and publicly available.

-In fact, as Walter Schloss wrote in his reminiscence of Graham, the department engaging in Security Analysis was originally known as the Statistical Department.
+In fact, as Walter Schloss wrote in his reminiscence of Graham [PDF], the department engaging in Security Analysis was originally known as the Statistical Department.

 Therefore, the most efficient way for a regular investor — without special access — to apply Value Investing principles comprehensively today is to use a dedicated stock screener.